x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 ```

 To disable automatic mitigation on a specific server, use the following cmdlet.
-By default, this is set to "True".
+By default, MitigationsEnabled is set to "True".
 When set to "False", the EM service checks for mitigations hourly but won’t automatically apply them to the specified server.

 ```Powershell
 Set-ExchangeServer -Identity <ServerName> -MitigationsEnabled $false
 ```

 The combination of these two settings determines the behavior of the EM service on each Exchange server in the organization, as shown here: